cherti/tcal/README.md

 To set an appointment for more than one day, just give a spread like `16-19` when asked for year, month or date upon creation of a new appointment.

-The spread will be applied to the field you specified in only, i.e. a spread in the month field will create one appointment at the specified date per month included in the spread.
+The spread will be applied to the field you specified in only, i.e. a spread in the month field will create one appointment at the specified day per month included in the spread.

 ## Configuration